 (a) the Information Sheet;

-(b) [[the most recently published audited [consolidated] annual financial statements of the Guarantor and] the most recently published audited [consolidated/unconsolidated] financial statements of the Issuer; and] [NB – check if already incorporated by reference]
+(b) [the most recently published audited [consolidated] annual financial statements of the Guarantor and] the most recently published audited [consolidated/unconsolidated] financial statements of the Issuer; and

-(c) any other document delivered by the Issuer [or the Guarantor] to a Dealer which the Issuer [or the Guarantor] has expressly authorised in writing to be distributed to actual or potential purchasers of Notes.
+() any other document delivered by the Issuer [or the Guarantor] to a Dealer which the Issuer [or the Guarantor] has expressly authorised in writing to be distributed to actual or potential purchasers of Notes.

-“Dollars” and “U.S.$” denote the lawful currency of the United States of America; and “Dollar Note” means a Note denominated in Dollars.

-“euro” and “€” denote the lawful currency introduced at the start of the third stage of European Economic and Monetary union pursuant to the Treaty on the Functioning of the European Union, as amended from time to time; and “euro Note” means a Note denominated in euro.

 “FSMA” means the Financial Services and Markets Act 2000.

 “Global Note” means a Note in global form, representing an issue of commercial paper.